walkerkehoe/walkerkehoe/content/projects/kerosene-nitrous-rocket-1.md

 ### Reducing Time Between Tests

-I am a big proponent of iterative design, especially on rocket projects where test data is so valuable and key to understanding the system.
+I am a big proponent of iterative design, especially on rocket projects where test data is so valuable in understanding the system.

 ### Throttling